corda/CSDE-cordapp-template-java/README.md

 # CSDE-cordapp-template-java

 ## Note: This cut of CSDE is work in progress and has not been released yet, hence may not function as expected.

-To help make the process of prototyping Cordapps on Developer Preview 2 more straight forward we have developed the Cordapp Standard Development Environment (CSDE).
+To help make the process of prototyping CorDapps on Corda 5 beta 1.1 release more straight forward we have developed the Cordapp Standard Development Environment (CSDE).

-The CSDE is obtained by cloning this CSDE-Cordapp-Template-java to your local machine.
+The CSDE is obtained by cloning this CSDE-Cordapp-Template-Kotlin to your local machine.
 The CSDE provides:

- - A ready set up Cordapp Project which you can use as a starting point to develop your own prototypes.
+- A pre-setup Cordapp Project which you can use as a starting point to develop your own prototypes.

 - A base Gradle configuration which brings in the dependencies you need to write and test a Corda 5 Cordapp.

- - A set of Gradle helper tasks which speed up and simplify the development and deployment process. (these are effectively wrappers over the Corda-Cli)
+- A set of Gradle helper tasks which speed up and simplify the development and deployment process.

 - Debug configuration for debugging a local Corda cluster.

- - The MyFirstFlow code which forms the basis of this getting started documentation.
+- The MyFirstFlow code which forms the basis of this getting started documentation, this is located in package com.r3.developers.csdetemplate.flowexample

+- A UTXO example in package com.r3.developers.csdetemplate.utxoexample packages

 - Ability to configure the Members of the Local corda Network.

 Note, the CSDE is experimental, we may or may not release it as part of Corda 5.0, in part based on developer feedback using it.

-To find out how to use the CSDE please refer to the getting started section in the Corda 5 Developer Preview 2 documentation at https://docs.r3.com/
+To find out how to use the CSDE please refer to the getting started section in the Corda 5 Beta 1.1 documentation at https://docs.r3.com/ (documentation not completed yet for beta 1.1)